ozfortress/ozfortress_docs/docs/rules/global.md

 ### 2.7.
 Transfers
 Teams may transfer players on a weekly/fortnightly basis depending on the seasonal league/competition.
 The transfer application must be submitted by the deadline to be eligible for play in the following window.
 View how to apply for a transfer [here](/rules/transfers).

+Administrators reserve the right to deny transfer applications based on numerous factors, and judgement will adapt with each Transfer Window.
+Players serving exclusion penalties in ozfortress will not be eligible for transfers until after their exclusion penalty has finished.
+Transfers should be approved no later than two days after the end of a match week (or fortnight for Sixes).

+Please note, each individual seasonal league or competition may have its own transfer rules, for example Sixes uses a two week window, where as Highlander uses a one week window.

 ##### 2.7.1.
 Roster Limit
 Teams will only be able to increase the size of their roster throughout the season to the roster limit.
 Teams may not increase their roster size through transfers unless enough players have been transferred out of their team to keep their roster size under or at the roster limit.